-- In cooperation with the Municipal Emergency Management Coordinator, develops and maintains the Implementing Procedures for the Fire & Rescue function; - > Assists in the development, review and maintenance of the City of Novi EOP; - > Responds to the City EOC upon activation; - Coordinates fire and search and rescue services with appropriate personnel at the County Emergency Management Agency; including assistance to regional specialty teams such as, but not limited to the Regional Response Team, MUSAR, BOMB Squad; - Coordinates with Oakland County Homeland Security Division and the State of Michigan in the decontamination and monitoring of affected citizens and emergency workers after exposure to CBRNE hazards; - > Assumes primary responsibility for emergency alerting of the public; However, emergency sirens are controlled by the Oakland County. - Assists with evacuation of affected citizens, especially those who are institutionalized, immobilized or injured; - > Provides for emergency shutdown of light and power; - > Provides emergency lights and power generation; - > Assists in salvage operations and debris clearance, - Advises elected officials and the Municipal Emergency Management Coordinator about fire and rescue activities. - Attends training and workshops to maintain proficiency and currency in emergency management and emergency response, planning, and procedures.
+- In cooperation with the Municipal Emergency Management Coordinator, develops and maintains the Implementing Procedures for the Fire & Rescue function; - > Responds to the City EOC upon activation; - Coordinates fire and search and rescue services with appropriate personnel at the County Emergency Management Agency; including assistance to regional specialty teams such as, but not limited to the Regional Response Team, MUSAR, BOMB Squad; - Coordinates with Oakland County Homeland Security Division and the State of Michigan in the decontamination and monitoring of affected citizens and emergency workers after exposure to CBRNE hazards; - > Assumes primary responsibility for emergency alerting of the public; However, emergency sirens are controlled by the Oakland County. - Assists with evacuation of affected citizens, especially those who are institutionalized, immobilized or injured; - Provides for emergency shutdown of light and power; - > Provides emergency lights and power generation; - Assists in salvage operations and debris clearance, - Advises elected officials and the Municipal Emergency Management Coordinator about fire and rescue activities. - Attends training and workshops to maintain proficiency and currency in emergency management and emergency response, planning, and procedures.